Castle Plesse (Part 1) - Rise and Fall of the Counts of Winzenburg

 View from the Plesse

 1) The Latin urbs can mean 'castle' or 'settlement' in the Middle Ages

 2) The interwebs, as so often, gets things wrong and spreads the information that Hermann I of Winzenburg was landgrave of Thuringia in several linked articles.
 I could not find anything to support that in my research books.
 At best we find that, according to Warsitzka, the position of Hermann "came close to that of a landgrave" (p.
 54).

 3) Lothar of Süpplingenburg, the future Emperor Lothar.
 He had received the dukedom after the Billung family died out in the male line.
-Obviously, Heinrich V had thought that a man with less land to his own than the Billung family (where the husbands of two daughters inherited most of the land) would prove more malleable.
+Obviously, Heinrich V had thought that a man with less land to his own than the Billung family would prove more malleable.
 Turned out Heinrich was wrong there.

 4) Heinrich may have hoped for the English throne for himself or a son with Matilda after the sinking of the White Ship in 1120.

 5) Not only is the information about Bernhard of Loccum obscure, there is also a mess about the Hermanns of Winzenburg.
 Obviously, the death of Hermann of Reinhausen in 1122 has been confused with that of Hermann I of Winzenburg (1137 or 1138), so that some texts wrongly ascribe the events to Hermann II of Winzenburg-Reinhausen; a mistake even shared by Warsitzka.
 Though due to the way those guys called themselves alternately 'of Winzenburg, of Reinhausen, of Plesse' or any combination thereof, the confusion may be excused.

 6) Which implies that he did not appear at the diet in person, but was condemned in absentia.